kschuler/guide/guidelines/coding-and-transcribing.md

 > If the production file is missing, check inside the experiment folder on the local computer.
 (In the `data` folder.)
 If you cannot find it anywhere, make a note on the `subject tracking sheet` and recommend the subject for exclusion.
 No further transcription or coding is necessary.

 > ###### Missing `WAV` files
-> If any or all sound files are missing, make a note on the `production` file.
+> If any or all sound files are missing, check inside the experiment folder on the local computer.
+(In the `data` folder.)
+If you cannot find them anywhere, make a note on the `production` file.
 Use the `data-sheet` to fill in the `transcription` column.

 > ###### Missing data sheet